oktadev/okta-blog/_source/_posts/2021-02-17-building-and-securing-a-go-and-gin-web-application.md

 go get -u github.com/gin-gonic/gin
 ```

-If you haven't already got Node.js and npm installed, you’ll need them to use Vue.js.
+If you haven't already got Node.js and npm installed, you'll need them to use Vue.js.
 To install Node.js and npm, go to [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and install them.

 Once you have Node.js and npm installed, you can now install Vue.js with this command: